 Land Use Attorneys in Ocean County, New Jersey

-Consult with one of our Ocean County land use attorneys when first exploring your new development project or changes to your existing lot and/or home.
-Your preliminary issues will be with the municipality in which the property is situated.
-The Zoning Officer is also a good starting point for general questions and he/she may be able to give you some initial feedback concerning whether or not your land use intentions meet the local zoning code.
-At the outset you will have determine whether your proposed use is permitted in the zoning district in which your lot is situated.
-One of our experienced land use lawyers will be able to assist in making these determinations.
+When you are first exploring your new development project or changes to your existing plot or home, an attorney can guide you well.
+Your preliminary issues will be with the municipality.
+The Zoning Officer is also a good starting point for general questions.
+He/she may be able to give you some initial feedback.
+In addition, it will tell you whether or not your land use plan meets the local zoning code.
+At the outset you will have to determine whether your land use plan is permitted in the zoning district as per laws.
+Our land use lawyers will be able to assist in making these determinations.
 Call to speak with one of our land use attorneys today.

-If you determine that your intended use is not permitted in the zoning district which your property is situated you will have to get the board’s approval to go forward with your project.
-You will need to obtain a “use variance.”
-To do so you must be able to prove that your project will not cause any detriment to its neighborhood and that it fits within the general purposes of planning as set forth by the State of NJ and the approved Master Plan of the Municipality.
-It is recommended that you obtain legal counsel for a “use variance.”
+If you determine that your intended use is not permitted in the zoning district which your property is located, then you will have to get the board’s approval.
+You will need to obtain a “use variance” to go forward with your project.
+In addition, you must be able to prove that your project will not cause any detriment to its neighborhood.
+Further, You need to prove that it fits within the general purposes of planning as per NJ state laws.
+It should follow the Master Plan of the Municipality.
+Here you need a land use lawyer to obtain for a “use variance.”
 In addition to legal counsel you will likely also require a professional engineer, as well as, other professionals to present your application to the zoning board.

 If you are exploring a new development project or changes to your existing lot and/or home, Consult with one of our Ocean County Land Use attorneys at Riviere Advocacy Group to schedule a free consultation.
 (732)-646-5529